 If you had told me, that I would be spending a week north of the Arctic Circle in Sweden in 2017.
 I would have laughed and said that wouldn’t be happening.
 Yet it did.
-I flew to Kiruna, Sweden to spend five days exploring and having fun in this winter wonderland.
+I flew to Fort Frances and went exploring and having fun in this winter wonderland.
 Kiruna is one of the largest cities above the Arctic Circle but that doesn’t mean much.
 It is a city of 20,000 people.
 It does have a thriving tourist trade due to the nearby attractions in Jukkasjarvi.
 Since I wasn’t renting a car, I wanted to stay in the city of Kiruna.
 Staying at the SPiS Hotel and Hostel was a great choice.

 SPiS Hotel and Hostel

 SPiS Hotel and Hostel is located in downtown Kiruna.
 SPiS offers both hotel rooms and hostel beds.
 The hotel is a couple block from pretty much everything in town.
 It is 5 blocks from the main bus station.
 The hotel is a 3 block walk from 501 bus stop.
 The 501 is the main tourist bus that goes out to Jukkisvirk and the Reindeer Farm and ICEHOTEL.
 It is a short walk from the main tourist information center.
 It is a 15 mins walk from pretty much everything in Kiruna.

 Getting to SPiS

 The closest bus stop to SPiS is a toss-up from the Central bus station or the Police Station stop.
 Both routes are about equal distance from the hotel.